15 Inspiring Nonprofits and Student Advocacy Groups Transforming Lives

 UrbEd

-This organization advocates for students in a variety of ways, tackling tough conversations like teacher diversity, building conditions and the school-to-prison pipeline.
+Since 2016, this organization has advocated for students in a variety of ways, tackling tough conversations like teacher diversity, building conditions and the school-to-prison pipeline.
 From hiring and training student advocates to conducting school presentations and hosting a civic engagement competition, UrbEd provides opportunities for the entire Philadelphia community.

 The Education Trust

-Aside from taking action in schools across the country, The Education Trust also offers a number of free resources and tools for educators and administrators.
-Its State of Funding Equity Data Tool, for example, sheds light on the relationship between school funding patterns and students of color nationwide.
+Aside from taking action in schools across the country, The Education Trust offers a number of free resources and data tools for educators and administrators.
+It also has insights into higher education.
+For example, one report reviews diversity in the most selective universities and how acceptance rates can affect the American workforce as a whole.

 Digital Promise